ruprekhab/Loan-Eligibility/README.md

 * **all_models/**
 This folder contains scripts for various machine learning models, including:
   - Deep Learning
   - Logistic Regression
   - Random Forest
   - XGBoost

 * **app_files/**
 Contains files required for the web application and API:
   - **App2.py** – API script for predicting loan eligibility using the trained XGBoost model.
   - **feature_columns.pkl** – Stores feature column names in `.pkl` format, used to process user-inputted features.
   - **xgboost_model.pkl** – Trained XGBoost model saved in `.pkl` format for making predictions.
   - **index.html** – Webpage script where users input personal and financial details to predict loan eligibility.

 * **Images/** :Stores images.

-* **Resource/**/:
-Contains raw and cleaned CSV files used for data processing and analysis.
+* **Resource/**/: Contains raw and cleaned CSV files used for data processing and analysis.

-* **data_cleaning.ipynb**:
-Jupyter Notebook for cleaning raw data and preparing it for analysis and model training.
+* **data_cleaning.ipynb**: upyter Notebook for cleaning raw data and preparing it for analysis and model training.

-* **ERD.sql**:
-SQL schema used for setting up the PostgreSQL database.
+* **ERD.sql**: SQL schema used for setting up the PostgreSQL database.

-* **Installed_packages.txt**:
-List of required Python packages for the project.
+* **Installed_packages.txt**: List of required Python packages for the project.

 ## Instructions for Using the Project
 1. Clone the Repository: git clone